jamescurran/jamescurran.github.io/_posts/2017-10-10-timerange-a-timespan-alternative.md

 A word about comparibility: I tried to make a `TimeRange` `IComaprable`.
 Couldn't do it.
 Any two lambdas are equal if their signatures match.
 I'd have to add another field which would state the type (Day/month/year), but then, we'd either have to make 24*TimeRange.OneMonth less than TimeRange.OneYear or add a whole bunch more logic to work out which is more --- which was the original problem this set out to avoid.

-Full source code on my Githib:  https://github.com/jamescurran/TimeRange
+Full source code on my Githib:  [https://github.com/jamescurran/TimeRange](https://github.com/jamescurran/TimeRange)

+---
+Side Note:  This website is hosted on Github.
+Each page is written in "YAML" which is Markdown with a header.
+The header gives the title and tags.  _**AND**_ on this site, about half the time (like this page) github is displaying the header when it shouldn't.
+Anyone have any idea what causes that and how to fix it?